trigger-corp/Forge-Documentation/source/mobile/getting-started.rst

 Setting up an iOS environment
 -----------------------------
+To build and run iOS apps, you need to be using a Mac computer.

 To test your app locally you will need the iOS Simulator.
 This is included with XCode, which you can download from https://developer.apple.com/xcode/.
 When this is installed, start XCode and click 'Preferences' from the XCode menu to check the iOS Simulator is listed as installed under components.
 If not, you may install it from that window.

 We have found some unresponsiveness when apps 'over scroll' in iOS Simulator 5.0 so recommend installing version 4.3 too.
 This lagging performance is only an issue in the simulator, not in actual devices.